Complaints Policy and Procedure

 a complainant who takes an overly aggressive or abusive approach towards any member of staff; (all members of staff have a right to be treated courteously and with respect).

-All complaints directed to the Movement in Practice Academy need to be delivered within 3 months of the original complaining issue.
-All formal complaints received by the Movement in Practice Academy, (unless about services offered by an external body which then needs to be referred to them), should be investigated and a response sent to the complainant within 10 working days.
+Time Span – All complaints directed to Movement in Practice need to be delivered within 3 months of the original complaining issue.
+All formal complaints received by Movement in Practice, (unless about services offered by an external body which then needs to be referred to them), should be investigated and a response sent to the complainant within 10 working days.

-the Movement in Practice Academy is committed to continuous improvement in service delivery.
+Movement in Practice is committed to continuous improvement in service delivery.

-the Movement in Practice Academy will make it easy and straightforward to make a complaint.
+Movement in Practice will make it easy and straightforward to make a complaint

-the Movement in Practice Academy will endeavour to respond to your complaint within the published timescales and keep you informed.
+Movement in Practice will endeavour to respond to your complaint within the published timescales and keep you informed.

-the Movement in Practice Academy will review our Complaints Policy at regular intervals.
+Movement in Practice will review our Complaints Policy at regular intervals.

-the Movement in Practice Academy Complaints Policy is available in hard copy.
+Communication – the Movement in Practice Complaints Policy is available in hard copy.
 Please contact us if you would like a copy.

-Movement in Practice Academy customers have a right to express dissatisfaction with the services they receive, and they can expect to be treated fairly and without discrimination.
+Equality & Diversity – Movement in Practice customers have a right to express dissatisfaction with the services they receive, and they can expect to be treated fairly and without discrimination.

-Movement in Practice Academy has an Equality & Diversity Policy that covers all aspects of equality.
+Movement in Practice has an Equality & Diversity Policy that covers all aspects of equality.

 Complaints should be raised as soon as problems arise to enable prompt investigation and swift resolution.
 The Policy states that complaints need to be made within 3 months of the original complaint issue arising.

-The Process of Making a complaint to the Movement in Practice Academy:
+The Process of Making a complaint to Movement in Practice:

-If you are unhappy with the service provided by Movement in Practice Academy, we promise to take your complaint seriously and treat it as confidential.
+If you are unhappy with the service provided by Movement in Practice, we promise to take your complaint seriously and treat it as confidential.
 We also aim to resolve your complaint as soon as possible.

 Phone 01263 514966

-Movement in Practice and the Movement in Practice Academy are trading styles of Dr Dance Presents Ltd. Registered in England and Wales at Evolution House, Iceni Court, Norwich, NR6 6BB.
+Movement in Practice is a trading style of Dr Dance Presents Ltd. Registered in England and Wales at Evolution House, Iceni Court, Norwich, NR6 6BB.
 Reg No 11001529